alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Is this operation safe to repeat?
 ```

-If `CalculateTotal` is a pure calculation, repeating it has the same external footprint as calling it once.
+If `CalculateTotal` is a pure calculation, repeating it does not send another email, write another row, publish another event, or mutate caller-owned state.
 Retrying may still be useless if the failure is deterministic, but the repeat itself is harmless outside the process.
+That is not idempotence; it is repeatable evaluation with no extra external effect.
+A pure function can still be non-idempotent: `x => x + 1` is pure, but applying it twice is not the same as applying it once.

 `CreateInvoice` is different.
 It may allocate an invoice number, read the current time, persist a row, send a message, or publish an event.
 Repeat it and you may create two invoices.

 `CreateInvoice` can still be a good boundary.
 The caller just needs a different contract.
 A payment operation can be safe to retry when it uses an idempotency key and the receiving system honors it.
 The operation remains effectful.
+Here "idempotent" is the distributed-systems sense: repeating the same logical request produces the same external state.
 The idempotency key creates a contract like this:

 ```text
 This operation touches the world, and repeating the same logical request is safe.